paolobianchini87/piDOC/README.md

 # The deep learning algorithm π-DOC
-## predicting dynamical mass, age, distance of globular clusters
+## --- Predicting dynamical mass, age, and distance of globular clusters ---

 π-DOC is a deep-learning algorithm designed to estimate properites of globular clusters starting from their photometric properites.
 In particular π-DOC measures:
 - the dynamical mass distribution of a cluster